Should I Hire a Lawyer for a Car Accident in Georgia?

 Most people are not prepared for the tricks that auto insurance companies play to avoid paying a fair amount for injuries caused by car accidents.
 The U.S. insurance industry is rich—the industry has trillions of dollars in assets and profits that exceed $30 billion per year.
 Its CEOs earn more than those in other industries.
 The insurance companies didn’t get this wealthy by paying money to injured people—they got this rich by keeping money for themselves.

 Many people don’t realize how important it is to prepare a case for trial, even if your goal is to settle the case with the insurance company.
 Being ready to try the case in front of a jury is the ultimate weapon, and it is usually an accident victim’s only real weapon.
 If an insurance company knows that you (and your lawyer) are ready and willing to go to trial, then they know they have to pay you the full amount.
 But if an insurance company knows or suspects that the injured person is unable or unwilling to take a case all the way to trial, the insurance company won’t pay the full value of the claim.
 Why would they?
-If an injured person is unwilling or unable to take the case to trial, then the insurance company knows that the person will eventually have to take whatever amount the insurance company offers—even if it is too low.
+If an injured person is unable to take the case to trial because he or she has not hired a lawyer, then the insurance company knows that the person will eventually have to take whatever amount the insurance company offers—even if it is too low.

 Of course the insurance company won’t come out and tell you that.
 They want you to think that they’re going to do what’s right, and pay the full value of a claim, even if you aren’t able or willing to take the case to trial.
 They say that because they’re hoping that they can offer less than the full amount you’re entitled to, and you’ll take the money because you don’t realize they’re lowballing you.
 But think about the insurance company’s real goals.
 Will the insurance company make more money for itself if it pays you the full amount, or if it pays you less?